MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 1. Sign in to [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

 2. Go to **Devices** > **All devices**, and then select the column **Managed by** to sort the view of devices.
 Devices that onboard to Microsoft Defender for Endpoint but aren't managed by Intune display **Microsoft Defender for Endpoint** in the *Managed by* column.
-These are the devices that can receive policies for security settings management.
+These devices can receive policies for security settings management.

    Devices that onboard to Microsoft Defender for Endpoint and have registered but aren't managed by Intune display **Microsoft Defender for Endpoint** in the *Managed by* column.
 These are the devices that can receive policy for security management for Microsoft Defender for Endpoint.